kivy/kivy/doc/sources/gsoc.rst

 level APIs.

 We are hoping to participate in Google Summer of Code 2015.
-This page showcases some ideas for gsoc projects and corresponding guidelines for students contributing to the Kivy Framework.
+This page showcases some ideas for GSoC projects and corresponding guidelines for students contributing to the Kivy Framework.

 Requirements